 - Reggie and Dustin's childhood tapes seem reminiscent of Faye's childhood tapes in Cowboy Bebop episode 18.

 - In 'Birthday Forever', the way Reggie lands on her flamingo tricycle in Endless is a reference to the motorcycle slide in the anime film AKIRA.

 - In the episode 'Guy Pleasant Forever', there's a Daft Punk poster on the window in the record store shown in the opening scene.

-- "Babysitting Forever" features Serial Numbers Filed Off versions of Foxtrot, Dick Tracy, and Garfield, while Ogdin prefers to watch a Mister Rogers' Neighborhood parody called Uncle Ben's Cottage.
+- "Babysitting Forever" features Serial Numbers Filed Off versions of Foxtrot, Dick Tracy, and Garfield, while Ogden prefers to watch a Mister Rogers' Neighborhood parody called Uncle Ben's Cottage.